brisacoder/llm-code-on-web-part1/emscripten-starter-pack/INSTALL.md

 # Emscripten Starter Pack – Build & Run

-Use the root-level INSTALL guide for SDK setup and serving.
+Use the root-level README Install & Run section for SDK setup and serving.
 This page only covers building and running the samples in this `emscripten-starter-pack/` folder.

-See: `../../install.md`
+See: ../../README.md#install--run-lecture-quickstart

 ---